ARM-software/arm-enterprise-acs/README.md

  #To run all tests
 - FS2:\SCT>SCT.efi -a -v

-User can make a selection and run tests based on available choices.
-Refer to [SCT User Guide](http://http://www.uefi.org/testtools) on how to run tests.
+User can select and run tests based on available choices.
+For information about running the tests, see [SCT User Guide](http://http://www.uefi.org/testtools).

-### luvOS
+### lUV OS FWTS

-You can choose to boot luvOS by entering the following commands:
+You can choose to boot luvOS by entering the command:

 - Shell>exit

 This command loads the grub menu.
-You will see one boot option 'luv' to boot luvOS.
-Press enter to choose it. <br />
-That will boot luvOS, run FWTS tests and OS context SBSA tests automatically. <br />
+Press enter to choose the option 'luv' that boots LUV OS and runs FWTS tests and OS context SBSA tests automatically. <br />

-Logs will be stored into the "luv-results" partition, which can be viewed in any machine after tests are run.
+Logs are stored into the "luv-results" partition, which can be viewed in any machine after tests are run.
    For more information, please refer to [YOCTO documentation](https://www.yoctoproject.org/documentation), or [YOCTO source code](https://github.com/01org/luv-yocto) <br />